 One of the major suppliers of lightning suppression equipment suggests a five-step process summarized as follows: –

 All equipment inside a boundary is treated as a single entity and the protection equipment is connected to a single earth point.
-A boundary may be an entire building or in the case of a large multi story building, it may be a single floor.
+A boundary may be an entire building or in the case of a large multi-story building, it may be a single floor.

 All electrical services crossing the boundary require protection and for some sensitive equipment, it may also be necessary to provide additional protection within the boundary.
-This is described in more detail when discussing protection of power lines and signal lines.
+This is described in more detail when discussing the protection of power lines and signal lines.

-The protection of building and structures against direct lightning strike is usually incorporated in the original construction and ensures that all metallic components of the building are electrically tied together and connected to a single earthing point.
+The protection of building and structures against a direct lightning strike is usually incorporated in the original construction and ensures that all metallic components of the building are electrically tied together and connected to a single earthing point.

-Any lightning arresters mounted on the structure at the time of construction, should be also adequately electrically tied to the same earth point.
+Any lightning arresters mounted on the structure at the time of construction should be also adequately electrically tied to the same earth point.

 As this is generally at the time of construction, protection of the structure is outside the scope of this report.

 As was discussed previously, a lightning ground strike on or close to a structure causes the voltage of that structure to rise dramatically compared to earth.
 This can cause current to pass down electrical cables to other structures unaffected by the lightning strike, damaging equipment at both ends of the cable.
 If the structures have their earth electrically connected, any voltage differences between the structures are minimized and this reduces the current flowing down cables between the structures.